Amazon Kindle Kids Edition full review

 The built-in light means it remains easy to see in dim conditions, and so long as you don't use it at maximum brightness all the time, the battery should last for a few weeks.

 There's enough storage for thousands of books and built-in Wi-Fi means you can browse the library and download books directly on the Kindle itself.

-What's different is that the software has been tweaked a bit to make it better suited to kids.
+We expected the software to be redesigned for kids, but it has merely been tweaked a bit from the normal version.
 That means a home screen which helps them discover books more easily - via character and theme suggestions - and also a 'fuzzy' search that ensures they can find the books they want even if they can't spell the title precisely.

 Type Harry Potr, for example, and the J.K.
 Rowling books will appear in the list of results.

 There's also Word Wise (a feature that's been on the Kindle since 2015) but which is appropriate here.
 Once enabled in the Reading Options menu, it will highlight difficult words so kids can tap on them to see a definition.
 They might need help pronouncing them correctly though as the Kindle can't vocalise words.

 Again, those familiar with the Kindle will already know about the built-in dictionary which means any word can be looked up.
 Long-press a word and it will be highlighted.
 A few seconds later the definition will appear in a box.
 Words are automatically added to the Vocabulary Builder, so kids or parents can review them and help their child learn the words, which can be removed from the list once they're mastered.

 However, it's the gamification which is possibly the best addition.
 From the home screen, kids can tap on the Awards icon, then on Achievements to see what they have earned.
 There are various badges which light up when things such as the daily reading time goal has been met or a certain number of pages.